onOfficeGmbH/sdk/README.md

 ### Difference between `call` and `callGeneric`

-This library will provide two general methods that to create the calls to the onOffice API.
+This library will provide two general methods to create the calls to the onOffice API.

 * `callGeneric` is used to create simple calls e.g.
    [Estate searches](https://apidoc.onoffice.de/actions/datensatz-lesen/objekte/)